unisonweb/oss-transcripts/src/unison/xml/scratch.u.md

 # Xml

-This library provides various utilities for extracting data from XML documents, and editing them:
+This library provides various utilities for extracting data from XML documents, and editing them.

 ## Library contents list